-If you are planning to carry out major excavations, filling, or earthworks on your property, you are likely to need a resource consent.
+If you are planning to carry out excavation or filling on your property you may likely to need a resource consent.

 Every residential unit in a Residential zone, or building in a commercial or industrial zone is required to have access to sufficient water supply.